mobify/mobifyjs/docs/getting-started.md

 Mobify frameworks determines which template to render by asking you to describe what DOM elements must match for a particular template to render.
-This DOM description is also used as the context which is used when rendering templates - &nbsp_place_holder;so you can see in the example above, you have a "!phonenumber" and "!blurb" key, and if those keys match the DOM of the page, then the "about" template will be rendered.
+This DOM description is also used as the context which is used when rendering templates - so you can see in the example above, you have a "!phonenumber" and "!blurb" key, and if those keys match the DOM of the page, then the "about" template will be rendered.
 These keys are then accessible as data within the template (so, for example, you could access the phone number like this: {content.phonenumber} ).
-Keys with ! prefixed are _required_&nbsp_place_holder;in order for the template to render.
+Keys with ! prefixed are _required_ in order for the template to render.
 Sometimes, you may want to extract data from a page, but it isn't something that is required in order to render the page.
 In that case, you simply add a key without the ! prefix.